 As colleagues are aware, in response to this item appearing in previous Joint Union claims, it was agreed in 2024-25 that UCEA would consult its Scottish member institutions to see if there was an appetite to establish a separate Scottish subcommittee of New JNCHES.
-That consultation was unanimous that there was no support among Scottish HEIs for a separate committee.
-Our understanding is that there is a structure to discuss policy issues specific to Scotland between HE institutions and trade unions.
+The consultation outcome was unanimous: that there was no support among Scottish HEIs for a separate committee.
+Our understanding is that there is a structure to discuss policy issues specific to Scotland between HEIs and trade unions.
 As we proposed during the negotiations, UCEA will discuss these arrangements with Universities Scotland to explore whether there is any potential for further development of these arrangements.